Writing is a lifelong affliction.

 Thanks for traveling with me.

-Wrote, produced and directed the award-winning adventure travel documentaries "Emigrant Road," "4Corners" and "The Alps" • hundreds of featured appearances at universities, colleges, schools, and performing arts centers, including Carnegie Music Hall, the Sundome, and the National Geographic Society • numerous short stories, several screenplays, loads of articles, and a couple of books • member of Wattpad, Goodreads, and Amazon • fan of literary fiction, stories with a strong sense of place, progressive rock, orchestral film scores, and wandering in general
+Writer, producer, and director of the award-winning adventure travel documentaries "Emigrant Road," "4Corners" and "The Alps" • featured appearances at hundreds of university, college, school, and performing arts venues, including Carnegie Music Hall, the Sundome, and the National Geographic Society • numerous short stories, several screenplays, loads of articles, and a couple of books • member of Wattpad, Goodreads, and Amazon • fan of literary fiction, stories with a strong sense of place, progressive rock, orchestral film scores, and wandering in general

 "Unclaimed" [Featured Short Story]